Ecuadoreans rally behind president over Assange asylum

 There have been small protests outside the British Embassy in the Andean nation's highland capital, and graffiti has sprung up showing support for Correa.

-Ecuador might take the case to the International Court of Justice, but would first try to convince London that it should allow Assange to travel to the South American country or give him guarantees he would not be extradited to the United States.
+Ecuador might take the case to the International Court of Justice, Foreign Minister Ricardo Patino said on Monday, but would prefer other alternatives like convincing London to allow Assange to travel to Ecuador or provide guarantees he would not be extradited to the United States.

-"We're states with responsible governments that can negotiate directly about this problem.
-We have always been open to negotiations with the British and Swedish governments," Correa told state-run television on Monday night.

-Correa's government, however, says there have been no talks since August 15.

 'THE EMPIRE'